 In 1996, Deborah Lipstadt (portrayed here by Rachel Weisz), a historian specialising in the study of the Holocaust, was sued by fellow historian and Holocaust denier David Irving for comments made about him in one...
 Read More

 Michael Keaton plays Ray Kroc, a catering salesman who discovers a Californian restaurant names McDonald’s who have originated a revolutionary service model for genuinely fast food.
-The Founder is a particularly acidic satire of the American Dream, in which...
+The Founder is a particularly acidic satire of the American Dream, in which success...
 Read More

 ★★★★ The Telegraph

 Fences, August Wilson’s play exploring race and familial relations in 1950s Pittsburgh, won the Pulitzer Prize in 1987; plans for film adaptations floundered as they failed to meet Wilson’s stricture that the director must be...
 Read More

 Made by the Ethnographic Film Unit of UCLA, this film examines how modernisation has affected the inhabitants of the remote village of Dún Chaoin in Co.
 Kerry.
 It shows their connection with the nearby Blasket Islands (by now evacuated) and...
 Read More

 In 1961 George Best, a shy well-mannered Belfast teenager, was recruited by Manchester United to become what Pelé would call “the greatest player in the world”.
 A devilishly charismatic figure, Best achieved celebrity status early.
 His football was transcendent (playing...
 Read More

 Regularly cited as one of the greatest crime/gangster films ever made, Martin Scorsese’s classic Goodfellas gets a welcome reissue in a new digital restoration.
 It tells the true story of Henry Hill (Ray Liotta), who as a boy idolised gangsters...
 Read More